Breakthrough/PySceneDetect/docs/examples/usage.md

 scenedetect help
 ```

+## PySceneDetect Manual

+**The complete PySceneDetect Command-Line Interface (CLI) Reference can be found in the [PySceneDetect Manual](http://pyscenedetect-manual.readthedocs.io/), located at [pyscenedetect-manual.readthedocs.io/](http://pyscenedetect-manual.readthedocs.io/)**.

 ## Quick Example

 For example, to perform content-aware scene detection (`detect-content`) on a video (`--input my_video.mp4`), listing all scenes in the console/to a CSV file (`list-scenes`), *and* saving each detected scene as image files (`save-images`):